 Studies link migraines to Vitamin D and CoQ10 deficiency

-Migraines are not just bad headaches, they are a nervous system disorder that commonly manifests as disrupted vision and dizziness, severe headaches, nausea and photosensitivity.
-Other symptoms can be sensitivity to touch, sound and smell, and numbness in the extremities.
+Migraines are not just bad headaches, they are a nervous system disorder that commonly manifests as disrupted vision and dizziness, severe headaches, nausea, and photosensitivity.
+Other symptoms can be sensitive to touch, sound and smell, and numbness in the extremities.
 Women experience migraines more commonly than men, probably because of hormonal fluctuations.
 Migraines are most common between the ages of 35 and 55.

 In June 2016 a study into the link between vitamin deficiencies and migraines was presented by Dr. Susan Hagler at the Annual Scientific Meeting of the American Headache Society in San Diego.
 Hagler and her team at Cincinnati Children’s Hospital Medical Center measured levels of vitamin D, co-enzyme Q10, riboflavin (vitamin B2) and folic acid and found that 51% of participants had below average levels of one or more of these vitamins.
 The study involved over 7,400 participants (children, teens and young adults).
 These findings clearly justify further research to determine whether migraine sufferers would benefit from vitamin supplementation.